uwplse/synapse/www/popl16-aec/instructions.md

 (The `-f` flag overrides the cache, [explained below](#cache), and the `-n 2` flag controls the maximum number of parallel cores used).
-This should take approximately 20 seconds, and produce output similar to the following:
+This should take approximately 1 minute, and produce output similar to the following:

 ```
 compiling benchmark runner...